-The Company is subject to various legal proceedings, primarily injury claims, arising out of the ordinary course of its business.
+The Company is subject to various legal proceedings, arising out of the ordinary course of its business.
 The Company does not consider any of such proceedings to be material, individually or in the aggregate, to its business or likely to result in a material adverse effect on its results of operations, financial position, or cash flows.

-13. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS